LouisonF/MANA/README.md

 ### Installing the package

-From the root directory of the MANA repository,enter the following command:
+From the root directory of the MANA repository, enter the following command:

 <code>pip install .</code>

 ### Launching the main jupyter notebook (test case)

-From the root directory of the MANA repository,enter the following command:
+From the root directory of the MANA repository, enter the following command:

 <code>python3 -m jupyterlab master_notebook.ipynb</code>